Freedom of Information

 The Freedom of Information Act 2000 was passed with the intention to encourage public authorities to shed more light on what they are doing with public money and discourage unnecessary secrecy.

-The Freedom of Information Act 2000 (the act), which was passed in 2000, places 2 main responsibilities on public authorities such as the City and County of Swansea:
+The Freedom of Information Act 2000 (the act), which was passed in 2000, places 2 main responsibilities on public authorities such as Swansea Council:

 - the authority must produce a publication scheme

 - the authority must provide a general right of access to all types of recorded information which it holds

 From 1 January 2005, anyone can request 'recorded information' from the authority (subject to exemptions).
 Recorded information may be in any format eg paper, floppy disk, video and includes both electronic and paper versions of records such as email messages, reports, minutes of meetings and floor plans.

 There are 23 categories of exempt information contained within the act, comprising absolute exemptions and qualified exemptions.
 Examples of absolute exemptions include information which is accessible to the applicant by other means, certain personal information, information provided in confidence and records where disclosure is prohibited by law.
 If an absolute exemption can be applied then the information need not be disclosed.

 Most exemptions will be qualified and are therefore subject to the public interest test ie does the public interest in withholding exempt information outweigh the public interest in releasing it.
 Examples of qualified exemptions include information intended for future publication such as draft reports, law enforcement matters and commercially sensitive material.
 The information must be disclosed if it is in the public interest to do so.

 The Freedom of Information Act does not list any person(s) appointed under the Representation of the People Act 1983.
 Therefore, the Electoral Registration Officer, Returning Officer or any other person appointed under the Representation of the People Act 1983 are not subject to the provisions of the Freedom of Information Act.